 Hostel at Berwick (YHA, pre-booked).
 Train home on the 17th.

-That was my decision, based on my 1999 experience walking The Way in suede, fabric and Goretex hybrid boots, Karrimor KSBs.
+That decision, was based on my 1999 experience walking The Way in suede, fabric and Goretex hybrid boots, Karrimor KSBs in fact.
 I still recall those boots with loathing.
 They were comfortable, but they leaked like sieves after around day eight.
-Barely-thawed bog water poured through them, even with gaiters, Nikwax was no help and from Hawes northwards my feet were permanently soaked and freezing (I also acquired frostbitten ears – The Way in April can be quite hardcore if you’ve no idea what you’re doing).
-I thought leather boots would be better, but in fact my Goretex lined Scarpa Rangers behaved identically.
-From around day eight they too leaked ridiculously, rendering their weight and bulk pointless.
+Barely-thawed bog water constantly trickled into them, even with gaiters, Nikwax was no help and from Hawes northwards my feet were permanently soaked and freezing (I also acquired frostbitten ears – The Way in April can be quite hardcore if you’ve no idea what you’re doing).
+I thought leather boots would be better, but in fact this time my Goretex lined Scarpa Rangers behaved identically!
+From around day eight they too leaked hopelessly, rendering their weight and bulk pointless.

 After completing this Pennine Way I subsequently walked the entire trail a third time, in October 2016.
 I walked it nimbly and lightly, with no foot pain, rot or blisters.
 How?
 By finally heeding advice I’d heard often from wiser walkers.
 Ditch the heavy, soggy boots and walk in trail shoes.
 For three season fellwalking in the largely unpointy Pennines, for me personally it’s now that simple.

 One more thing on footwear – I routinely ditch all insoles, however fancy, and replace them with Sorbothane Double Strikes.
-As I was kindly advised by a wise and experienced trailwalker back in 1999*, the three essentials of long distance walking are Sorbothane insoles, Compeed and trekking poles.
-These are all to do with saving feet and knees.
-Get your feet and knees along the Pennine Way and they will drag the rest of you with them.
-Now, get those feet up and let them drag you vicariously along – The Pleasant Pennine Way…
+In my opinion the three essentials of long distance walking are Sorbothane insoles, Compeed and trekking poles.
+These are all to do with saving your feet and knees, which will then drag the rest of you with them, along – The Pleasant Pennine Way…